Inga Hamilton

 The vulnerable are often blamed for the abuse they suffer.

-Pangolins, the planet's most trafficked animal, and listed as a vulnerable species,
+Pangolins, the planet's most trafficked animal, and listed as a vulnerable species, were unfairly blamed for interspecies transmission of the Covid-19 virus early in the pandemic.

 Those with power rarely use it wisely and escape justice by deflecting blame.